-Negotiating real estate asking prices: here's what you need to know
+Negotiating real estate asking prices: What you need to succeed

 Deal or no deal?

-Is the property really worth the asking price?
+Is the property really worth the purchase price?

 Negotiating real estate asking prices: